Fort Belichick is in disarray.

-New England entered its offseason earlier than expected, following a humbling playoff home loss to the Ravens -- the Patriots' eighth consecutive postseason trip that ended without a Super Bowl ring and their third time in the past four years falling on their home turf.
+New England entered the offseason earlier than expected, following a humbling playoff home loss to the Ravens -- the Patriots' eighth consecutive postseason trip that ended without a Super Bowl ring and their third time in the past four years falling on their home turf.
 Then, Wes Welker bolted for rival Denver, Alfonzo Dennard was sentenced to 30 days in jail for assaulting a police officer and Rob Gronkowski became a frequent guest of the surgical community.

 All of that (and the questions about New England's 2013 prospects that followed) occurred before Hernandez's home landed front and center in a murder investigation.
 That Hernandez's dreadful situation has happened less than a year after he signed a pricey contract extension will make the front office even more uneasy.

 There are more pressing matters at hand, particularly in regards to Hernandez, but football minds can ask with the Patriots a month away from reconvening for camp: Is this team ready for a fall?

 The rest of the AFC East certainly hopes so, having watched New England roll to back-to-back-to-back-to-back division crowns.
 Miami spent big money to chase a playoff berth; Buffalo switched coaching staff and landed a QB, E.J.
 Manuel, it hopes finally can be a franchise guy at that position; the Jets, though with myriad issues of their own, did the same by drafting Geno Smith.

 Those three teams should feel that the door to first place has propped open, if only because the Patriots' own title window might have closed a bit.